MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-in-flow.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

+ > [!IMPORTANT]
+ >
+ > During the preview phase, to use AI Builder models in a Flow, you will need to create it inside a solution.
+Go to [Create a flow in a solution]( https://docs.microsoft.com/en-us/flow/create-flow-solution) to learn more.

 1. Sign in to [Microsoft Flow](https://flow.microsoft.com/), select the **My flows** tab, and then select **Create from blank**.
 2. Search for *manually*, select **Manually trigger a flow** in the list of triggers, and then select **+Add an input**.
 3. Select **Text** and set as input title: **My Text**.